raspberrypilearning/fish-food/en/step_3.md

 ## Background noise

 First, you will collect samples of background noise.
-This will help your machine learning model to tell the difference between the sounds that you will train it to recognise, and the background noise where you are.
+This will help your machine learning model to tell the difference between your voice commands, and the background noise where you are.

 --- task ---
 + Click the **+ Add example** button in **background noise**.